 There are a variety of products that help kill fleas on dogs, thereby reducing the chance that your pet will bring fleas into your home.

-Pills / Chewables are available as an alternative to topical liquid treatments, and can provide lasting protection up to 12 weeks.
+Oral pills or chewable tablets are an alternative to topical liquid treatments.
+These can provide protection against fleas for up to 12 weeks.

 Treating Fleas in Dogs

 If you find fleas on your dog, wash your dog with a flea shampoo, and groom his coat with a fine-toothed flea comb.
-Continue careful grooming over the next couple of weeks to ensure you’ve eliminated both mature fleas as well as any eggs that may hatch later.
+Continue a regular grooming schedule over the next few weeks to make sure you’ve eliminated both mature fleas as well as any eggs that may hatch later.

-If necessary, your veterinarian can prescribe medication that works quickly to kill fleas within a short time frame (a different medication than long-term prevention treatments).
+If necessary, your veterinarian can prescribe medication that works quickly to kill fleas within a short time frame (a different medication than long-term preventative treatments).